 Risa Puno is an interactive sculpture and installation artist who creates her own versions of familiar pastimes and amusements.
 Originally from Louisville, KY, she studied art and medicine at Brown University and earned her M.F.A. from New York University.
 She has lived in New York City for the past 13 years.

 Lina Montoya, Mariposas Lamps

 Inspired by Gabriel García Márquez’s Cien Años de Soledad, Montoya’s illuminated sculptures redefine the monarch butterfly as an icon of migration and freedom.
 This work is part of the series La Isla Bonita, a beautification project that seeks to transform public spaces through public art and community engagement.

 Lina Montoya is a Staten Island-based immigrant artist, graphic designer, and muralist.
 Montoya was born and raised in Medellín, Colombia.
 Before she came to New York City in 2010, she founded the Ele Eme Project, which explores different cultures and languages through art and community participation.

 Fitzhugh Karol, Eyes

-Eyes' intersecting steel shapes are derived from the simple silhouettes of hillsides and stairs, and will frame the park’s historic Village Hall.
-The integrated play feature will provide a chance to engage with the work in a way that most sculptures do not allow, appealing to the community in a fundamental way.
+Eyes' intersecting steel shapes are derived from the simple silhouettes of hillsides and stairs, and frame the park’s historic Village Hall.
+The integrated play feature provides a chance to engage with the work in a way that most sculptures do not allow, appealing to the community in a fundamental way.

 Fitzhugh Baylies Karol graduated from Skidmore College with a BS in Studio Art and an MFA in Ceramic Sculpture from Rhode Island School of Design.
 Moving to Brooklyn thereafter he has worked as an exhibiting sculptor and designer, integrating sculpture within landscape and architecture, as well as designing furniture, jewelry, and architectural spaces.